 The Faculty of Arts and Sciences is divided into departments, each with the capacity to propose its own appointments and with its own chair.
 Chairs are appointed by the Corporation on nomination by the President after consultation with the deans and faculty, normally for a term of three years.
-In addition, certain interdisciplinary units, programs and centers have specified powers of appointment.
-Some of these programs offer courses and majors in Yale College and have the authority to make non-ladder faculty appointments independently and ladder appointments jointly with an FAS department or professional school.
-All ladder and non-ladder faculty appointments in the FAS must be approved by the Dean of the FAS as described in Section IV.B.4 above.
+In addition, certain interdisciplinary units, programs, and centers have specified powers of appointment.
+Some of these programs offer courses and majors in Yale College and have the authority to propose non-ladder (instructional and research) faculty appointments independently and ladder appointments jointly with an FAS department or professional school.
+All faculty appointments in the FAS must be approved by the Dean of the FAS as described in Section IV.B.4 above.

 The following is a list of departments and programs in the FAS.
-Programs are labeled as such.
+Programs are labeled as such, and those marked with † are cross-divisional.